 What are WordPress widgets useful for?

 Widgets give you control over the content that displays in the sidebar, which can enhance your theme and provide useful features to your audience.
 You can see this in the example above.
-This is the Fresh Start Interiors Blog demo from GoDaddy’s WordPress Design Service.
+This is the Fresh Start Interiors Blog demo from GoDaddy’s Design Service.

 They are great for displaying information, content, links, images, products, ads, calls-to-action (CTA), search boxes, categories, tags, social feeds, social follow buttons, social feeds, forms, calendars, video, custom code — and lots more.